-- 14. We appreciate the speed at which the Draft Standard was produced and therefore understand that time may not have been available to ensure that all of its aspects were as clear as they could be.
-We have raised a number of points regarding clarity of terms throughout this response which we consider would help entities to implement the proposals in the Draft Standard. - 15.
-There are certain disclosure requirements within the Draft Standard that are entirely duplicative of the requirements already set out in IFRS S1.
-We understand from paragraphs 6 and 18 that an entity should avoid unnecessary duplication.
-However, we believe that in designing this suite of sustainability disclosure standards, further thought is required to improve the overall architecture and interaction between standards. - 16.
+- 19. We appreciate the speed at which the draft standard was produced and therefore understand that time may not have been available to ensure that all of its aspects were as clear as they could be.
+We have raised a number of points regarding clarity of terms throughout this response which we consider would help entities to implement the standard. - 20.
+If not addressed, the overall lack of clarity over terms but also over the process which entities need to follow when applying the standard will not only impact an entity's ability to apply it effectively but also the ability of assurance providers and regulators to enforce the standard well. - 21.
+There are certain disclosure requirements within the draft standard that are entirely duplicative of the requirements set out in IFRS S1.
+We understand from paragraphs 6 and 18 of IFRS S2, that an entity should avoid unnecessary duplication.
+However, we believe that in designing this suite of sustainability disclosure standards, further thought is required regarding the overall architecture and interaction between standards. - 22.
 For example, we believe that it could be possible to keep all of the disclosure requirements related to governance and risk management within the General Requirements Standard only, as these are overarching elements that are likely to affect all of the different types of sustainability risks and opportunities.
-Each thematic standard could usefully refer to IFRS S1 as part of an introductory paragraph to explain the relationship with IFRS S1 and go on to layer any additional requirements that are specific to the theme of the Standard.
+Each thematic standard could usefully refer to IFRS S1 as part of an introductory paragraph to explain the relationship with IFRS S1 and go on to layer any additional requirements that are specific to the topic of the standard.
 This option could enable entities to focus on specific additional requirements beyond the requirements set out in IFRS S1.
-It would also enable a significant reduction in the length of the final Standard as well as future thematic standards.
+It would also allow a significant reduction in the length of the final standard, as well as future thematic standards.